Stream and Sink traits

 Let's go back to our example from previous chapters and see what we can do with SinkExt

-on a Publisher
+on a Publisher:

 use futures::{future, stream, SinkExt, Stream, StreamExt}; use selium::{prelude::*, std::codecs::StringCodec}; #[tokio::main] async fn main() -> Result<(), Box<dyn std::error::Error>> { let connection = selium::custom() .endpoint("127.0.0.1:7001") .with_certificate_authority("certs/client/ca.der")? // your Selium cert authority .with_cert_and_key( "certs/client/localhost.der", "certs/client/localhost.key.der", )? // your client certificates .connect() // your Selium server's address .await?; let publisher = connection .publisher("/some/topic") // choose a topic to group similar messages together .with_encoder(StringCodec) // allows you to exchange string messages between clients .open() // opens a new stream for sending data .await?; let mut sink = publisher.with(|item: String| { if item.contains('@') { future::ok(item) } else { future::ok("default_email@company.org".into()) } }); sink.send_all(&mut some_stream()).await?; Ok(()) } fn some_stream() -> impl Stream<Item = Result<String, Box<dyn std::error::Error>>> { stream::iter(vec![ "hello@world.com".into(), "some@example.net".into(), "notanemail.com".into(), ]) .map(|email| Ok(email)) }